cn-uofbasel/ccn-lite/doc/README-nfn.md

 Already the pure Lambda Calculus is Turing complete and can represent any computation.

 ## The Lambda Calculus in the Network
-To Simplify computation we extended the pure Lambda Calculus to support integer numbers, ICN names, strings and simple operations.
+To simplify computation we extended the pure Lambda Calculus to support integer numbers, ICN names, strings and simple operations.
 A string is always between two 'string'

 The operations are:

         * add p1 p2
         * sub p1 p2
         * mult p1 p2
 	* ifelse p1 p2 p3

 where pX represent the X parameter of the function.

-A user can send an interest packet with an computation inside the name and the NFN network will solve the computation.
+A user can send an interest packet with a computation inside the name and the NFN network will solve the computation.
 Thereby it is possible to use these operations as well as the Lambda Calculus itself.

 An interest packet that contains a computation consists of either two or more components.
 The last component is always a marker.
 This marker tags a packet as NFN packet and by this marker it can be distinguish from a normal ICN packet.
 In the component before the NFN marker there is an arbitrary Lambda expression.
-Futhermore it is possible to put an ICN name before the lambda expression.
+Furthermore it is possible to put an ICN name before the lambda expression.
 The entire name can be specified as:

 / <ICN name components> / <Lambda expression> / NFN marker